jdthorpe/winston-log-and-exit/README.md

 	// add a file transport to winston's default logger winston.add(winston.transports.File, { filename: 'somefile.log' });

+	winston.log_and_exit(/* log level */ "info" ,
-	winston.log_and_exit("info","This message *will* be included in the log files.",0) winston.info("info","This message *might* be included in the log files.") process.nextTick(winston.info("info","This message probably won't be included in the log files.") setTimeout(winston.info("info","This message almost certianly won't be included in the log files."),100)
+						 /* log text  */ "This message *will* be included in the log files." , /* exit code */ 0 )

+	winston.info("This message *might* be included in the log files.") process.nextTick(winston.info("This message probably won't be included in the log files.") setTimeout(winston.info("This message almost certianly won't be included in the log files."),100)

 and with a user-instantiated logger like so: